jpe442/dodateweb/README.md

 &#9733;React with Redux&#9733;

-- React components arranged and interelated according to [FLUX](https://facebook.github.io/flux/) architecture using [Redux](https://github.com/reactjs/redux/blob/master/README.md) enforce a unidirectional flow of information ensuring that backend data stays in sync with the frontend state of the client application at all times.
+- React components are arranged and interelated according to [FLUX](https://facebook.github.io/flux/) architecture using [Redux](https://github.com/reactjs/redux/blob/master/README.md) enforce a unidirectional flow of information ensuring that backend data stays in sync with the frontend state of the client application at all times.

 &#9733;React DnD&#9733;